Outbound Webhook Step

 RAW

-Send raw content as JSON or plain text.
+Send JSON or plain text.
 String values support mapping placeholders.

 nametyperequireddescription